marcinm1980/sqlstudio/plugins/migration/doc/odbc_setup.rst

 drivers for SQL Server were available long before their release of the Linux version.
 Nowadays you should use the native `Microsoft SQL Server ODBC Driver for Linux <http://msdn.microsoft.com/en-us/library/hh568451.aspx>`_ whenever possible.
-Unfortunately the current version of Microsoft's drivers only supports x64 architectures so you are out of luck if you are running Workbench in a 32 bits Linux distro.
+Unfortunately the current version of Microsoft's drivers only supports x64 architectures so you are out of luck if you are running MySqlStudio in a 32 bits Linux distro.

 There's one more inconvenience with the native SQL Server ODBC driver for Linux: they are designed to be run in RedHat Enterprise Linux (RHEL) and its derivatives.
 If you are using